-Contribution-related pay rewards people for both their performance (outcomes) and their competency (inputs).
+Contribution-related pay rewards people for both their performance (outcomes) and their competence (inputs).
 Pay awards can be made as consolidated pay increases, but in some schemes there is also scope for cash bonuses.
-The features of contribution-related pay are illustrated in Figure 50.6.
+The features of contribution-related pay are illustrated in Figure 47.7.

-Figure 50.6 Contribution-related pay
+Figure 47.7 Contribution-related pay

-A 'pay for contribution' scheme incorporating consolidated increases and cash bonuses developed for the Shaw Trust is modelled in Figure 50.7.
+A pay for contribution scheme incorporating competence and contribution pay in the form of consolidated increases and cash bonuses developed for the Shaw Trust is modelled in Figure 47.8.

-Figure 50.7 Contribution-related pay model
+Figure 47.8 Contribution-related pay model (Shaw Trust)